jeguberman/ultragram/README.md

 ##  January 5th 2018
 ### TODO
   * create an auth route for feed and session
-  * sign up for paperclip
+  * DONE sign up for paperclip
         Paperclip is now compatible with aws-sdk >= 2.0.0.

         If you are using S3 storage, aws-sdk >= 2.0.0